-It's not too light, it's not too dark, it's not too bright, it's not too subdued.
-Raindrop from Sherwin Williams strikes the perfect balance on the blue scale.
+Raindrop from Sherwin Williams strikes a perfect balance on the blue scale.
 It's nearly pure, with just a tiny hint of green and gray to add interest.
 Despite its rainy name, this is a cheery shade of blue.
-Use it with just about any decorating theme, especially tropical, contemporary or in a child's room.
+Neither too bright nor too subdued, it works with just about any decorating theme, especially tropical, contemporary or in a child's room.

 02 of 10